mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *ReportsChartYAxis) UnSetMinValue()
 ```

-UnsetMinValue ensures that no value is present for MinValue, not even an explicit nil.
+UnSetMinValue ensures that no value is present for MinValue, not even an explicit nil.

 <a name="ReportsData"></a>
 ## type [ReportsData](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_reports_data.go#L10-L47>)